 Your next stage of your NC500 itinerary explores the far north coast of Scotland, passing through Thurso and Scrabster before reaching the stunning Melvich Beach – one of the north coast’s best beaches, just a short walk from the road.

-If you are feeling energetic (and well prepared), climb Ben Loyal or Ben Hope – the Queen of Scottish Mountains, Ben Loyal is a Corbett with four dramatic peaks to climb.
+If you are feeling energetic (and are well prepared) why not climb Ben Loyal or Ben Hope.
+The Queen of Scottish Mountains, Ben Loyal is a Corbett with four dramatic peaks to climb.
 Ben Hope is the most northerly Munro (Scottish mountain over 3000ft).
+Read my guide to hillwalking in Scotland before attempting these hills.

-The NC500 winds its way along the coast, and at Ceannabeinne you can visit a highland clearance site on a short walk with beautiful sea views and a great beach.
+The NC500 now winds its way along the north coast and at Ceannabeinne you can visit a highland clearance site on a short walk with beautiful sea views and a great beach.
 Above the beach is the Golden Eagle Zip Line (weather dependent so opening times vary).

 Don’t miss Smoo Cave near Durness.
 Floodlit inside, Smoo Cave was formed by both the river inside and the sea outside!
-The guided tour by boat costs £10.
+The guided tour by boat costs £15 for adults, £5 for kids, they don’t take under threes or dogs.

-Durness has two beaches, Sango Sands and Balnakeil Beach, and shops, cafe and a petrol station, you can also visit the Balnakeil Craft Village most known for the hot chocolate at Cocoa Mountain – you won’t regret it
+Durness has two beaches, Sango Sands and Balnakeil Beach – as well as shops, a cafe and a petrol station, you can also visit the Balnakeil Craft Village most known for the hot chocolate at Cocoa Mountain – you won’t regret it

 Unlike the north east corner of Scotland, the north west point of Scotland, Cape Wrath is only accessible by the Cape Wrath Ferry or a very long hike over mooreland!
 Visiting Cape Wrath on the ferry takes around 3 hours.